 Easy One Pot Authentic Hungarian Goulash Recipe

-- ¼ cup good quality sweet imported Hungarian paprika
+- 1/4 cup Hungarian paprika, good quality imported from Hungary

 - 5 cups beef broth

 - Melt the lard or butter in a Dutch oven over medium high heat and cook the onions until beginning to brown, about 7-10 minutes.

 - Remove from heat and stir in the paprika.